-The Library has recorded at world and traditional music concerts, conferences and festivals, and in 2015 will celebrate its 30th anniversary of recording at the UK’s number one world music festival, WOMAD.
+The Library has recorded at world and traditional music concerts, conferences and festivals in the UK; in 2019 it celebrated its 34th anniversary of recording at the UK’s number one world music festival, WOMAD.

 Traditional music is often inseparable from other cultural expressions, such as ceremonies and rituals, and from art forms such as dance and oral literature.
 Field notes and photographs created in the field often accompany the collections of sound recordings.
 These are further reinforced by relevant monographs, journals, catalogues and discographies.

 Through donations, exchange agreements, collaborative fieldwork projects and purchase, the collection of published and unpublished recordings and books continues to grow.
 It provides a rich resource, unique in Britain, for scholars, musicians, media producers and general music enthusiasts.

 What is available online?Many sound recordings have been digitised and are presented on the British Library Sounds website.
 A large number of the recordings are freely available for listening online though some are restricted to users in accredited Higher Education establishments.